Shell Grotto, Margate: Structure and decoration

-The most frequently used shells throughout the mosaic — mussels, cockles, whelks, limpets, scallops, and oysters — are largely local.
+The most frequently used shells throughout the mosaic – mussels, cockles, whelks, limpets, scallops, and oysters – are largely local.
 They could have been found in sufficient numbers from four possible bays: Walpole Bay in Cliftonville; Pegwell Bay especially at Shellness Point, Cliffsend, near Richborough; Sandwich Bay, Sandwich; and Shellness on the Isle of Sheppey.
 The majority of the mosaic is formed from the flat winkle, which is used to create the background infill between the designs.
 However, this shell is found only rarely locally, so could have been collected from shores west of Southampton, where it is abundant.

 History

 Origins

 The origin and purpose of the structure are unknown.
 A member of the Kent Archaeological Society analyzed the grotto and concluded in 2006 that it was likely a mediaeval denehole, a small chalk mine, reworked and decorated in the 17th or 18th century.
 For example, that era of decoration would be contemporary with the shell grotto built around 1720 in Pope's villa in Twickenham.
 The decoration may have been created or added to in the early 19th century.

 People have come up with a variety of speculations and hypotheses for the age and purpose of the grotto, such as: it was an 18th or 19th-century rich man's folly; it was connected with the Knights Templar or Freemasonry.
 In the late 1940s, a writer, who was also interested in the Baconian theory of Shakespeare authorship, published a book about his theory of Phoenician origins for the shell grotto.
-In 1952, a member of the Canadian Geographical Society claimed similarities between the shell decorations and Bronze Age art from the Minoan civilization.
+In 1952, a member of the Canadian Geographical Society said there were similarities between the shell decorations and Bronze Age art from the Minoan civilization.